prtksrvtv/inv-proc-autom/README.md

 Objective: This program aims at automating the invoice generation process as per the requirements received from the client

-Caution: This program takes the data from the google sheet which contains the sales data of the students.
+Caution: If you directly pull this repository and run the code then you will get an error as this program takes the data from the google sheet which contains the sales data of the students.
 It also requires the json file generated via the google cloud platform to access the data.
 Also, there is a header file which is embedded in each of the invoices

 Benefits: